 |Tests ability to understand the effects of rules on decisions and outcomes, determine relationships between concepts, analyze situations and draw conclusions based on set guidelines, and apply logic to ambiguous or complex situations||Tests ability to draw inferences based on the text, determine the main ideas of passages, find relevant information within a text, and understand a dense and scholarly text||N/A||

 Tests ability to form an argument based on given facts, support an argument, use written English to express an idea

-What you should worry about instead of the writing sample is Logical Reasoning (LR).
-Two of these sections will go towards your final score and will account for over 50% of the questions.
+Many LSAT students worry about the Logical Reasoning (LR) sections.
+Two of these LR sections will go towards your final score and will account for over 50% of the questions.

 The Logical Reasoning sections contain about 25 multiple-choice problems, each composed of a small body of text presenting the information needed to answer the ensuing question.